mautic/user-documentation/docs/components/forms.rst

 - **Category** - Assign a Category to help you organize your Forms.

-- **Published** - Whether the Form is available for use - published - or not available - unpublished.
-Unpublished Forms won't be visible when you've added the Form using JavaScript.
-If you used the manual method to copy and paste the Form HTML, the Form remains visible but visitors **won't** be able to submit it - an error message prevents them from submitting if they try to submit an unpublished Form.
+- **Available** - Whether the Form is available for use or not available.
+Unavailable Forms won't be visible when you've added the Form using JavaScript.
+If you used the manual method to copy and paste the Form HTML, the Form remains visible but visitors **won't** be able to submit it - an error message prevents them from submitting if they try to submit an unavailable Form.

 .. vale off

-- **Publish at (date/time)** - This allows you to define the date and time at which this Form is available for submissions.
+- **Enable at (date/time)** - This allows you to define the date and time at which this Form is available for submissions.

-- **Unpublish at (date/time)** - This allows you to define the date and time at which this Form ceases to be available for submissions.
+- **Disable at (date/time)** - This allows you to define the date and time at which this Form ceases to be available for submissions.

 .. vale on